jackokring/selfexjs/README.md

 Added in a file cache server, which is simplistic.
 It does not handle file permissions.
 Thus can be used to generate cache files from code which generates them.
-It allows concatenation of many files, and needs therefore a function array with one function to generate each file.
-There is a common object passed, which should have all the .tags needed for all the functions.
+It allows concatenation of many files, and the first parameter if a string makes a blank file.
+If it is a function, it does nothing.
+If it is an array of functions and strings mixed, it uses the function to make all following string filenames until the next function is encountered.
+A file must be flushed before it can be recalculated by a function.

 TODO
 ====